I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_tcp_connection_offload.md

      segments.
 If an offload target does not support the SACK option, the target must be able to ignore the SACK option and process the rest of the TCP segment normally.

+`CongestionAlgorithm`

+Reserved for future use.

+If you are an independent hardware vendor (IHV) and you want to implement nondefault congestion
+     control algorithms, for example Compound TCP, contact Microsoft at
+     <a href="mailto:offloadt@microsoft.com">External TCP Offload Triage</a>.

 `TcpConnectionOffloadCapacity`

 A ULONG value that an offload target sets to indicate the maximum number of offloaded TCP
      connections that it supports.
 This number includes both IPv4 and IPv6 connections.

+`Flags`

+Reserved.

 ## Remarks
 The NDIS_TCP_CONNECTION_OFFLOAD structure specifies the current or supported services that a miniport